Head of School

-Known as “Mo,” Muhammad supports kids at play at both Hudson Lab School and Little Leaf Forest School when he isn’t studying Psychology at Mercy College.
+Known as “Mo,” Muhammad supports kids at play at Hudson Lab School.
 Kids love Mo because he is kind, fun and empathetic, and he’s always up for a game of tag, a front handspring, or a long Pokemon discussion.
 Mo is a student at Mercy College and emnjoys spending his free time working on films, including a documentary with the Mount Vernon Doles Center.